 In many Indigenous communities that have been deeply impacted by extractive industries, there exists a significant proportion of people who are unaware of the legal rights and remedies available that can effectively address cultural and ecological issues.
 An informed community that acknowledges the relationship between cultural integrity and a healthy ecology is able to act clearly and decisively to ensure its long-term viability.
-RAVEN is currently developing educational programming.
-We also run the Young Scholars Essay Prize annually.
+We work together with Harmony Foundation to present the Environmental Essay Prize annually.

 The purpose of the Harmony Environmental Essay Prize is to recognize outstanding work which explores cutting edge thinking while presenting cases where traditional knowledge inspires practical action and produces meaningful results with social, cultural, environmental and/or economic benefits.
 Quite simply, we want to recognize students who are seeking constructive responses to important questions, such as: factors shaping Indigenous youth movements today, the social geography giving rise to Indigenous action, the struggle to save Sacred Headwaters, attempts to incorporate Traditional Ecological Knowledge into Environmental Assessment processes, lands, rights, the role of colonialism… the list goes on.

 Students of all disciplines are eigible for the Award; however, candidates actively involved with Indigenous endeavours and the conservation of the environment will be given preference.
 We also encourage all applicants to position themselves in relation to the issues and topics they address in their papers.
 Preference will be given to candidates who self-identify as Indigenous, but students from all backgrounds are encouraged to apply.